IanFinlayson/exploring-cs/chapter10.md

 Suppose we want to personalize the greet function so that it greets people by name.
 To do this, the function will need to know the name of the person it is supposed to greet.
 To send information into a function, we use parameters.
-In this case, we\'ll add a parameter to the function that for the person\'s name:
+In this case, we'll add a parameter to the function that for the person's name:

 ``` {.python}
 def greet(name):